herman925/Video-Tagger/README.md

 ```

 Then open `http://localhost:8000` (or whichever port you choose) in a modern Chromium-based browser.

+### Player Test Harness

+When debugging playback issues, click the **Test** button in the bottom-right corner of the home page (admin password required) to launch `test-player.html`.
+The standalone page provides the simplest possible environment: a native YouTube IFrame API embed and an optional Plyr-wrapped local file loader, letting you confirm playback works before exercising the full tagging UI.

 ### Using the App
 1. Load a local video/audio file **or** paste a YouTube URL and click **Open**.